espocrm/documentation/docs/administration/bpm-activities.md

 A task can execute different actions.
 Available actions are listed bellow.

-The BPM task utilizes Workflow tool actions, the list of actions availableis almost the same.
+The BPM task utilizes Workflow tool actions, the list of actions available is almost the same.
 See more details about [workflow actions](workflows.md#actions).

 ### Actions